-Content Marketing in the COVID Era: 3 Crucial Strategies
+Content Marketing in the Remote Work Era: 3 Crucial Strategies

-COVID-19 turned the world upside down a year ago, impacting businesses and individuals in profound ways.
-With work from home still in place, content is the medium to stay connected with current and potential clients, site visitors or your social followers.
+In a remote world, content is the medium to stay connected with current and potential clients, site visitors, and followers.
 So how does this affect your content marketing strategy?

-If you haven’t already, trash the old playbook of having employees on new, longer-term, time-consuming content projects, versus more immediate, routine client communications.
-With current events shifting so fast, it’s more important to focus on concise, helpful information to keep clients up to date on changes that could affect their work with you.
+If you haven’t already, trash the old playbook.
+Immediate and routine client communications matter more than having employees on new, longer-term, time-consuming content projects.
+With the speed of the industry, conciseness matters most.
+It’s more important to focus on short and pertinent information to keep clients up to date.

-Before COVID-19, web content was typically evergreen, with blogs, articles, videos and even interactive web experiences lasting months to a couple of years.
-Now, its shelf life is a couple of weeks or months or, at most, a year given fast-changing external factors.
+Before COVID-19, web content was typically evergreen.
+Blogs, articles, videos, and even interactive web experiences lasted months to a couple of years.
+Now, content shelf life is a couple of weeks or months or, at most, a year.

 Don’t try to keep pace with a pre-COVID rollout schedule of monthly, quarterly or even more frequent original content.
 The key now is to repurpose content—even to an extreme—and avoid mistakes.

 A less aggressive original content publishing schedule plus repurposing of past original content enables you to focus your content marketing on what’s most important during this time: current, updated and correct info your clients need to engage with your business.
 People expect site information to be accurate and up to date the second they read it.
 This week alone, I’ve seen sites of summer camps, luxury spas, law firms and tech vendors with outdated pandemic-related information about their businesses.
 It’s annoying, and it registers—even subconsciously—as sloppy.
 Double down on “correct” versus “creative and abundant.”